dvci/ddcc-compliance-testing-framework/README.md

 #### Store Health Certificate

 This transaction is called by the Generate Health Certificate service when a new Submit Health Event is accepted.
 The transaction stores the resulting [DDCC Document](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCDocument.html).
-To learn more about this transaction, refer to the [Store Health Certificate workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#store-health-certificate).
+To learn more about this transaction, refer to the [Store Health Certificate workflow in the WHO DDCC:VS Implementation Guide](https://worldhealthorganization.github.io/ddcc/transactions.html#store-health-certificate).

 The following assertions are made for this transaction: